 Our decision to use donor eggs

 Last spring, we began exploring the egg donor route.
 We visited two different fertility clinics in New Jersey.
-Each offered packages and routes for finding and using an egg donor, but each was very cost prohibitive.
+Each offered donor egg packages and routes for finding and using an egg donor, but each was very cost prohibitive.
 In the meantime, Jeff pushed forward making countless phone calls to egg banks, and fertility agencies that worked with potential egg donors in an effort to gain information upon which we could better make our decision.
 In the end, we were looking at a cost of anywhere of $20,000 to $45,000 for IVF with donor eggs.
 It was really expensive.
 We both felt defeated, but were not ready to give up.

 Treatment at the Czech clinic

-Ultimately, after months of Skype, e-mail and Face Time conversations we picked a clinic in the Czech Republic, SANUS Hradec Kralove, and travelled to Hradec Kralove in the middle of December.
+Ultimately, after months of Skype, e-mail and Face Time conversations we picked an IVF clinic in the Czech Republic, SANUS Hradec Kralove, and travelled to Hradec Kralove in the middle of December.
 Unfortunately, this attempt was unsuccessful, but we do not regret trying the treatment in this Czech IVF clinic.
 SANUS Hradec Kralove and the clinic’s staff were amazing.
 Our package included 7 nights at a local hotel, transportation back and forth from the airport and rides from the hotel to the clinic.
 In addition, Dr. Silhan was always accessible and available to answer our questions.

 The best part of our journey is that we did not go into debt to pay for the egg donor procedure, as the total cost including medication was around $5,500.
 No couple should stress to pay for fertility treatments when there are amazing fertility clinics around the globe.
 I want to encourage other couples to explore their options for fertility treatments around the world.
 Couples should not feel limited by geography or have to mortgage their life and future to conceive a child.
 Read our story here or follow us on Facebook .